kubeflow/kubeflow/.github/ISSUE_TEMPLATE/questions.md

 ---
-name: Qustions about this project
+name: Questions about this project
 about: Ask whatever you want to know or confusion about this project

 ---